kbengine/kbengine.github.com/docs/installation.md

 		mysql> grant select,insert,update,delete,create,drop on *.* to kbe@'%' identified by 'kbe';
 		mysql> FLUSH PRIVILEGES;

+		(Test whether the CMD can use this account login mysql(Note that the default mysql port is 3306, you can modify kbengine_defs.xml->dbmgr-><port>330x</port>), If an error occurs, please google mysql error code.
+		Enter your mysql installation directory to find mysql.exe, enter the directory and then execute cmd following statement:)

+		C:\mysql\bin> mysql -ukbe -pkbe -hlocalhost -P3306

 .
 Modify the databaseName in res\server\[kbengine_defs.xml] of dbmgr section (recommended demo\res\server\[kbengine.xml] overloaded modifications).